TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Index.rst

    **Version specific upgrade notes**

-   While this guide is the general guideline to follow for a TYPO3 Upgrade, some `version specific information are additionally available in the TYPO3 Wiki <https://wiki.typo3.org/Upgrade>`_.
-Use them as an amendment to this guide!
+   While this chapter is the general guideline to follow for a TYPO3 Upgrade, some specific information for upgrading from a previous LTS to this version is available in :ref:`upgradeToLts`.

 .. note::